Meuret, Holmgren to join Iowa roster next season

 "It's my responsibility to provide the platform for every member of our men's golf program to succeed athletically and academically.
 I want them to have a first-class experience and to graduate with a sense of pride about themselves and our university," he said.

-"I am extremely excited by the support and enthusiasm the administration, alumni, and friends of the golf program have shown throughout my first four years at Iowa.
+"I am extremely excited by the support and enthusiasm the administration, alumni, and friends of the golf program have shown throughout my years at Iowa.
 Gary (Barta) has clearly made a commitment to winning championships in every sport, including men's golf, at the University of Iowa."